0x416c616e/0x416c616e.github.io/README.md

 - The digital divide
 - Being the family tech support person even though you're primarily a software developer, not in computer repair
 - How and why I got into tech
+- Living in completely different worlds -- that Toastmasters guy talking about nwspaper ads even though newspapers are dying
+- Generational differences and tech
+- Neoluddism
+- People who overestimate their tech skills
+- Building computers: how, why, and it's kind of therapeutic
+- How building computers has changed over time (ex: cases used to have very sharp metal)
+- English words in programming language syntax
+- Analogies and metaphors used in tech naming
+- There's more to my life and identity than tech, but sometimes people label me as "the tech guy" because they don't know me well or just want a lazy way to categorize someone
+- People who make the mistake of getting a gaming PC "for computer science" in college and then clearly aren't that interested in programming itself
+- Back when I had a 4.0 and spent too much time studying and not enough time on more important things
+- How I use flash cards and notes for studying
+- How people who think they're smart will present information in an intentionally-confusing way in an attempt to look smart, like the calculus tutor I once had who showed me formulas I didn't encounter in the textbook yet, because he wanted to show off his math knowledge, even though it was not related to what we were going over.
+That's different from programming, which is supposed to be easy to read.
+- Lots of useless learning in academia vs. practical things that can be used in the real world, and people thinking complex/difficult = good
+- Simple solutions are the best, and simple explanations are the best
+- Programming and critical thinking
+- Dishonest ways people can advance their careers in tech
+- Non-contributions, such as fixing a typo in a readme
+- "What you don't know won't hurt you" -- bad attitude about data mining from people who barely even know how to type a password, let alone wrap their head around concepts like data mining and app permissions
+- Why privacy is valuable
+- My social media strategy and some obvious mistakes to avoid (like following 50k people, or posting controversial things)
+- PCI and other regulatory compliance stuff doesn't guarantee security
+- Is security even possible?
+- Important historical figures in computer science and technology
+- Why I left IT for CS
+- When to cancel a project because it's not feasible, too many bugs, people aren't working well together, etc.
+	- Sunk cost fallacy
+- When non-tech people talk about an app idea, they concentrate only on features.
+When I come up with an app idea, I think about cost, development time, how difficult it would be to make it, monetization (or a lack thereof), competing apps, and how good it would look on my resume and/or website.
+- Write about my Abyss Dropper and file upload vulnerability stuff I've been working on, and also write about bug bounties in general
+- It's not just computers and phones -- mention how software and computers are used for elevators, trains, air traffic control, air conditioning, physical security systems, embedded devices (and the difference between embedded and IoT), etc.
+- Security monocultures and Linux in everything
+- Convert some of my old security presentation slides (and SLS website blog post) to writing for this website/book
+- Shodan
+- Malware having repercussions in the "real world" such as Stuxnet and other SCADA/ICS stuff
+- There is less of a gap between "real world" and online now, compared to in the past (also: public but seems private with computer rooms/home offices)
+- Will tech innovations eventually slow down like other industries?